Create a Solana Liquidity Pool on Raydium

 2. Connect your wallet — Use a wallet that holds the tokens you want to add (e.g., Phantom, Solflare).

-4. Set fee tier and amounts — Pick a fee tier (e.g. 0.25%–4%).
+4. Set fee tier and amounts — Pick an available fee tier shown in the form.
+Available tiers can vary by pool type.
 For CLMM you can set an optional initial price.
 Enter base and quote amounts; your ratio sets the starting price (or use CLMM initial price).

 5. Optional: schedule launch — Enable a date and time to open the pool later.